• Skip to primary navigation

 While the potatoes are boiling you can prepare your Mediterranean greens.
 Start by removing any tough stems from your greens to make sure all is cooking quickly and evenly.
 Once you have cleared the toughest bits away from the leaves, slice four cloves of garlic into nice big, but not thick, slices.

-While the greens are sauteing add the boiled potatoes, rosemary and 1 tsp oil to a pan and fry until slightly browned and fragrant.
+While the greens are sauteing add the boiled potatoes, rosemary and 1 teaspoon oil to a pan and fry until slightly browned and fragrant.
 Season with a generous pinch of salt and pepper.

 Serve sauteed greens and potatoes with a few slices of white baguette or flat-bread if you want.
 I tend to drizzle the bread with some olive oil and scatter some coarse sea salt over it.